iRail/tip-skip/README.md

 based offering of mobile payment services and saving commonly used SMS tickets should be implemented for ultimate usability.

-In general there are two general thought processes:
-1. Buying via one's mobile phone.
-2. Buying for a phone from a computer at distance.
+In general there are two general thought processes; buying via one's mobile phone or buying for a phone from a computer at distance.

-Currently following tickets are to be considered:
+Currently NMBS, De Lijn and Parking tickets are taken in to consideration.
-1. NMBS
-2. De Lijn
-3. Parking